Dirghatamas: Marriage and children

-Dirghatamas was troubled by a bad marriage, unvirtuous sons, and, ultimately, abandonment by other sages and the community.

-His children grew up to be covetous and they brought a bad name upon themselves and their father.
-Ultimately, the sages and students of Dirghatamas abandoned him, for having raised bad men.
+Dirghatamas married a brahmin woman named Pradveshi.
+The couple had had several children, the eldest being Gautama Dirghatamas.
+However, his children grew up to be unethical and greedy, ruining their father's reputation as a respectable sage.
+Eventually, the community of sages and students abandoned Dirghatamas.

-Dirgatamas, dejected and utterly alone, sought consolation from his wife, Pradveshi.

-He asked her whether she was also upset with him.

-She said she was.
-She said he was not a real husband, neither a protector (Pati) nor a supporter (Bhartri), and she had had to raise the children all alone.
+Dirgatamas, dejected by his family's reputation, sought consolation from his wife, Pradveshi.
+However, Pradveshi also harbored disdain for Dirghatamas, saying that he was not a real husband, neither a protector (Pati) nor a supporter (Bhartri), and she had had to raise the children all alone.

-The hurt sage angrily proclaimed in reply that a woman should only marry once in life, regardless of whether her husband is alive or dead.
+Dirghatamas, wounded by her sentiments, responded by angrily establishing a new rule of dharma: a woman should only marry once in life, regardless of whether her husband is alive or dead.
 Enraged, Pradveshi asked her sons to throw their father into the Ganga River.
-So Gautama and his brother tied Dirghatamas to a raft and threw him into the water.
+Gautama and his brother tied Dirghatamas to a raft and threw him into the water.

-King Bali happened to be performing ritual ablutions in the holy river at the time, and saw the sage and rescued him.
+Dirghatamas floated downstream until he was rescued by King Bali, who happened to be performing ritual ablutions in the holy river at the time.
+Out of gratitude, the sage granted a boon to King Bali.

-His life now saved, the sage asked King Bali what he could do in return.

 The king asked Dirghatamas to engage in niyoga so that Queen Sudeshna might be able to have children.
 Dirghatamas assented.

 The Queen sent the blind sage a woman of low birth instead, however, and with that woman Dirghatamas sired Kakshivan and ten more sons.

 Later, Dirghatamas came to learn that he had been deceived, but Bali ultimately prevailed upon Queen Sudeshna to sire by the sage six sons, bequeathing them their namesake kingdoms of Anga, Vanga, Kalinga, Pundra, Cumbha, and Odra.